sil-dictionary-lexical-services/AddHomographs/README.md

 SAMPLE DATA:
  There is a folder called SampleData with files for testing this script to see how it works.
-   * add_hm.pl	The script, customized with filenames for the sample data
+   * add_hm-Eng.pl	The script, customized with filenames for the sample data
    * SampleEnglish-BeforeAddHM.db	Sample input file
    * SampleEnglish-AfterAddHM.db	Shows what the output should look like
    * Log-AddHM.txt					Show what the logfile looks like for this data